kalekundert/wellmap/docs/file_format.rst

 [meta]
 ======
-Miscellaneous fields that affect how :mod:`bio96` parses the file.
+Miscellaneous fields that affect how :mod:`wellmap` parses the file.
 This is the only section that does not describe the organization of any wells.

 .. note::